zwwwenwei/dream-big/README.md

 ![Doubtfire Logo](http://puu.sh/lyClF/fde5bfbbe7.png)
 # Dream Big

 Dream big aims to provide students with an overview of their progress from enrolment to graduation.
-The idea is to create a work ready student who can asimilate into the workplace.
+The idea is to create a work-ready student who can assimilate into the workplace.

 [Windows Installation instructions](#windows-11-installation-instructions)